- Primary Care

 - Ponseti casting for clubfoot

-- Surgery for spine, hips and feet related to cerebral palsy
+- Multilevel surgery for spine, hips and feet related to cerebral palsy

 Of the conditions above, two that are most regularly seen are scoliosis (curvature of the spine) and club foot, a developmental deformity in which the feet are turned inward, which causes a child to walk on the sides of the foot.

-Pediatric orthopedic surgeons also treat toe and other digit malformations, bone tumors in children, hip displaysia, and the effects of cerebral palsy and other health problems that impair movement.
+Pediatric orthopaedic surgeons also treat brittle bone conditions like osteogenesis imperfecta, bone tumors in children, hip dysplasia, and the effects of cerebral palsy and other health problems that impair movement.

 For Referring Physicans